 Saturday September 25, 2004

 The Big Trip appears to be happening.
 Both Manos and I are very excited.
 The Big Trip has several phases.
 Phase I is to get Thetis to Gibraltar and leave her there until right after New Year’s.
 Phase II is to sail to the Caribbean.
 After that…

 Until now, I did not even dare believe that one of my older dreams and certainly the biggest is about to become a reality.

 My wife Alice, oldest daughter Cynthia, and grandson Alexander left Samos on Thursday.
 Since that time I have been closing our house in Kalami and preparing Thetis.
 Manos is presently in the US but will be returning to Athens on the 28th and we should be able to depart from Athens by the 30th.
 I have contemplated, reorganizing my family’s concerns after my last health episode, to wait for Manos to come to Samos, and leave together but this would push our departure to the 30th, at the earliest, and we will lose 3-4 days.
 In that case we may even lose more since the Corinth Canal is closed on Tuesdays.

 The weather here was very calm up until last Thursday but then the S wind came with a vengeance.
 It blew all day yesterday and last night.
 By this afternoon it has calmed down somewhat.
-All the forecasts, National Meteorology Service, Wetter, Poseidon, and Meteo (Athens Observatory) predict that the wind will lessen substantially tomorrow and then stay calm until Tuesday.
+All the forecasts, National Meteorology Service, Wetter, Poseidon, and Meteo (Athens Observatory) predicted that the wind will lessen substantially tomorrow and then stay calm until Tuesday.
 So, I decided to move myself to the boat and sail tomorrow morning, weather permitting.
 This way I should comfortably reach Athens by the 30th, or even before, in which case I can do some more provisioning and buy some extra spares.